dagit/homebrew-haskell/README.md

 # Homebrew-Haskell
-Haskell related formulæ for [Homebrew](http://brew.sh).
+Haskell related formulas for [Homebrew](http://brew.sh).

+### Compatibility

+These formulas should be compatible with **10.6 ≤ OS X ≤ 10.9**.
+They are _not_ heavily tested on versions prior to **OS X ≤ 10.6**.

+###### NOTE:
+_I hope to address this by employing an automated testing system that includes older versions of OS X._

-### How do I install these formulæ?
+### How do I install these formulas?
 Just `brew tap darinmorrison/haskell` then `brew install <formula>`.

 _Read more about how Homebrew taps work [here](https://github.com/mxcl/homebrew/wiki/brew-tap)._

-##### NOTE:
+###### NOTE:
-Some of these formulæ may have name conflicts with existing formulæ from other tapped repositories or from the main Homebrew repository at [mxcl/homebrew][].
+Some of these formulas may have name conflicts with existing formulas from other tapped repositories or from the main Homebrew repository at [mxcl/homebrew].
 When that happens, you can still install the versions from this repository by using the fully qualified name `darinmorrison/haskell/<formula>`.

-### Can I install these formulæ without tapping the repository?
+### Can I install these formulas without tapping the repository?
 Of course!
 You can install any individual formula by specifying its URL:

     brew install https://raw.github.com/darinmorrison/homebrew-haskell/master/<formula>.rb

-### Why the duplicates of  [mxcl/homebrew][] formulæ?
+### Why the duplicates of  [mxcl/homebrew] formulas?
-This repository is part of a project undertaken to help improve the state of Haskell formulæ for all Homebrew users.
-Much of the work here takes the form of patches to existing formulæ to fix bugs, compatibility issues, port new versions, etc.

-These patches mostly find their way back to the main Homebrew repository but that can take time.
-We have to to work through the pull requests, discussion, refactors, merges, etc. before making new stuff available there.
-Here, people can play around with new stuff immediately! :grinning:

-However, not all of the changes and improvements from here get merged into the main Homebrew repository.
-This can happen for a variety of reasons, ranging from stylistic to philosophical to practical, etc..
-In those cases, I often still find it worthwhile to have somewhere to offer the unabridged, uncut, original submissions.

-This repository is also intended to hold Haskell related formulæ, functionality, and tools that perhaps don't fit within the main Homebrew repository.
-Examples may include formulæ with added configuration options useful especially to developers or researchers but where the complexity trade off is not deemed worthwhile in general.
+This repository exists to serve a few main purposes:

+1. Provide a staging ground for new Haskell-related Homebrew developments: patches, new formulas, enhancements, etc.

+2. Provide a collection of enhanced or niche Haskell-related formula—stuff that may not end up in [mxcl/homebrew] for whatever reason.

+3. Provide a collection of formulas that favor Haskell conventions over Homebrew conventions whenever a choice along those lines must be made.

 ### Docs
 `brew help`, `man brew`, or the Homebrew [wiki][].